ubaldus/wikilite-test/README.md

 Pre-built databases for several languages are also available on [Hugging Face](https://huggingface.co/datasets/eja/wikilite/tree/main).
 You can use these databases directly with Wikilite by downloading and decompressing them.

 ### Installing Pre-built Databases
 You can install a pre-built database by using the `--setup` option from the command line.
 When you run this command, a list of available databases will be shown, allowing you to select and install the desired database along with the corresponding GGUF model.
-Note that all databases in the "fts" folder are full-text search only and do not support semantic search.
+Note that all databases in the "lexical" folder are full-text search only and do not support semantic search.

 #### Example command:
 ```bash